Dolnor/EAPD-Codec-Commander/README.md

 ### Is multiple profile support present?
 Yes!
 Thanks to methods implemented in VoodooPS2Controller by RehabMan.
 This kext also supports custom profiles (so you can use same kext on multiple machines if you define platform profiles for each machine).
-- For Clover bootloader you have compile a debug build and DMI information for custom profile will be posted in Console log. kernel[0]: CodecCommander::init: DMI Vendor DELL kernel[0]: CodecCommander::init: DMI Board 0YW3P2
+- For Clover bootloader you have to compile a debug build and DMI information for custom profile will be posted in Console log. kernel[0]: CodecCommander::init: make DELL kernel[0]: CodecCommander::init: model 0YW3P2
-- For Chameleon/Chimera/bareBoot/XPC bootloaders open up your DSDT table and look for oemID and TableID in the header of it.
+- For Chameleon/Chimera/bareBoot/XPC bootloaders you can also compile a debug build and check the Console log.
+Alternatively, open up your DSDT table and look for oemID and TableID in the header of it.
 				DefinitionBlock ("DSDT.aml", "DSDT", 2, "DELL  ", "QA09   ", 0x00000000)
 DELL would be your make and QA09 would be your model.

 These two methods never match, so make sure if you need a custom platform profile you get the info from right place.

-### I get no audio on boot, but it works after sleep-wake cycle ?
-As this kext relies on IOResources provider class it gets initialized very early in the boot process, so sending a codec command verb at this point is pointless, because AppleHDA is actually one of the later extensions to be initialized.
-So you have to have the codec verb in your pinConfigurations (HDA Hardware Config Resource -> HDAConfigDefault -> ConfigData -> 01470c02 (in case your codec address is 0 and node is 0x14) or you won't have working audio after boot.

 ### Credits
 - EAPD fix (resumable-mutable-audio for IOAudioFamily): km9